-The initial observations on the Company's operations and financials are summarized as following.
-Service revenue in March 2020 was few percent higher than planned, driven mainly by increase in traffic from other operators.
+The observations on the Company's operations and financials are summarized as following.
+Service revenue in March 2020 was few percent higher than in January and February 2020, driven mainly by increase in traffic from other operators.
 International roaming revenue and costs in March 2020 were comparable to pre-pandemic months.
-ARPU in March 2020 was a few percent higher than expected, in both contract and prepaid segments.
-Revenue from sales of handsets was ~30% lower than planned in March 2020.
+ARPU in March 2020 was a few percent higher than in January and February 2020, in both contract and prepaid segments.
+Revenue from sales of handsets was ~30% lower than in March 2019.
 Operating costs were well contained.
-Altogether, Play's adjusted EBITDA in Q1 2020 has only marginally deviated from expectations.
-The investment process and capex spend are well on track and so is cash generation.
+Altogether, Play's adjusted EBITDA in Q1 2020 has been resilient to COVID-19 impact.
+The investment process and capex spend were well on track and so was cash generation.

 Finally, Play took many initiatives over the last 3 weeks of March 2020 to support its customers, in particular seniors over 65 years of age, students and business customers.
-The Company has opened 35 additional Emergency Customer Intervention Points, offered free transmission packages and free access to some PLAY NOW premium TV channels.
+The Company has opened 35 additional Emergency Customer Intervention Points, offered free transmission packages and temporary free access to some PLAY NOW additional channels from Kids and Extra packages.
 Additionally, Play decided to allocate PLN 1 million to the Intervention Fund of WOŚP to support Polish hospitals.

-Play has enabled home working for most of its employees, including call centres and IT teams.
+Play has enabled home working for most of its employees, including call centers and IT teams.
 The employees working in the points of sales, the warehouse or in network operations, apply and respect all safety rules recommended by the Government and the Ministry of Health.

-Business trends under COVID-19 pandemic lockdown in April 2020 were in line with the initial observations for March 2020.
+Business trends under COVID-19 pandemic lockdown in April 2020 were in line with the observations for March 2020.
 Traffic, both voice and data, remained at increased levels, sales traffic in the open Points of Sales remained significantly lower with inflated online sales and customer care traffic.
-Service revenue and ARPU were still few percent above original plan, international roaming remained broadly stable but sales of handsets declined further to -40% compared to the Company's original expectations.
-With operating costs continuously kept under strict control again there was no impact on Play's adjusted EBITDA as compared to the plan.
+Service revenue and ARPU were still few percent higher than in the months preceding the pandemic, with lower international roaming margin due to international mobility restrictions.
+Sales of handsets declined in April by ~40% year-on-year.
+With operating costs continuously kept under strict control again there was no impact on Play's adjusted EBITDA as compared to April 2019.
 Also the investment process and cash capex were on track while cash generation was stronger thanks to positive working capital impact.